cfangwen-uofm/cs225finalproject/README.md

 ## Location of and Using the Code
 The code is located in folder **AirportRouteFinder**.
 Everything can be ran inside this folder.
 Test cases are provided under tests folder and a demo is provided in main.cpp.
-You can run the code in main.cpp.
+You can run the code in main.cpp using Class AirportRouteFinder.
 Once the constructor is set, you can use public methods to serve different purposes.
 A default route database is located in testdata/routes.txt.
 Any other route database must follow the format of the data in testdata/routes.txt.